bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module4_lab.md

 ![img](https://bioinformatics-ca.github.io/2016_workshops/epigenomics/img/module4_GREAT_bone_marrow_h3k27ac.png)

-* For this exercise, we will download only one of the available datasets.
-Pick up the one for the "ERS255952" sample.
+* For this exercise, we will download only two of the bigbeds for available datasets.
+Pick up the one for the "ERS255952" and "ERS365966" sample.

 ![img](https://bioinformatics-ca.github.io/2016_workshops/epigenomics/img/module4_GREAT_select_Blueprint_dataset.png)